 API particle engineering

-Circassia’s platform of proprietary particle-engineering technologies and formulation processes provide sophisticated control of API properties.
-Our novel approach is based on the use of focused radial ultrasound, which is delivered in a proprietary reactor system that has been established at commercial scale to cGMP standards.
+Circassia’s platform of proprietary particle-engineering technologies and formulation processes provides sophisticated control of API properties.
+Our novel approach is based on the use of focused radial ultrasound, which is delivered in a proprietary reactor system.
 This ‘sonocrystallization’ technology enables the consistent production of high purity particles of a defined shape and size.

 This approach is radically different to conventional manufacture, where large particles are crushed via jet milling into small particles.
-In contrast, our sonocrystallization technology has the potential to avoid the formulation, stability, dose variability and delivery issues associated with jet-milled respiratory medicines.
+In contrast, our sonocrystallization technology offers the potential to address formulation, stability, dose variability and delivery issues associated with jet-milled respiratory medicines.

 Circassia’s particle-engineering technologies have broad applicability.
-This enables the development of products that are directly substitutable for currently approved asthma / COPD medicines, as well as novel formulations and fixed dose combinations delivered in a single device.
+This enables the development of products that are directly substitutable for currently approved asthma and COPD medicines, as well as novel formulations.

 Additionally, our technologies enable the production of APIs specifically suited to different types of respiratory delivery devices.
 As a result, our product candidates can be delivered via simple-to-use pressurized meter dose inhalers and dry powder inhalers.